-If you wish to reserve any kids or milkers, then a $100 deposit per kid/milker is required ( quickly refunded only if the kid born is of the wrong sex).
+If you wish to reserve any kids or milkers, then a $100 deposit per kid/milker is required ( quickly refunded if the kid born is of the wrong sex).
 There will be no

 refund of deposits on cancelled orders.
 Please make checks payable to: Christen Adels.
-If you desire your kid shipped, then cost of health papers and transportation
+If you need a CVI, then that cost is $60.
+Once the kid or milker leaves the

 All costs must be paid and clear the bank prior to the shipping date.
 Listed prices are for pre-ordered kids picked up or shipped prior to one month of age.
 Boarding